-Looking for a Youtube alternative for business or for your educational website?
+Looking for a video hosting sites like Youtube for your business or educational website?
 Wondering if Youtube is really your best option?

-I bet if you’re hosting (or planning to host) your business videos on YouTube either because…
+I bet if you’re hosting (or planning to host) your business videos on YouTube it’s either because…

 a) it’s an easy and free video hosting option…